Who is Huw Edwards’ wife Vicky Flind and what do we know about the presenter?

 Who is Vicky Flind?

-Vicky Flind is the longstanding wife of Huw Edwards, who is a television producer that has worked on shows such as ITV’s Peston and BBC One’s This Week.
+Vicky Flind is a television producer who has worked on several acclaimed shows such as ITV’s Peston and BBC One’s This Week.

+Ms Flind was reportedly 28 when she met Mr Edwards who was 30 and working as a BBC correspondent at Westminster at the time.
+They didn’t start dating until much later, when Mr Edwards invited his future wife on a skiing trip after one of his friends backed out.

+When their flight was delayed for 14 hours, Mr Edwards told the Daily Mail: “We started talking and haven’t ever really stopped.”

+The couple were engaged in 1993 and now live in Dulwich, south London.
+They share five children – three sons and two daughters – together.
+Despite her marriage to the well-known broadcaster, not much is known about Ms Flind – with one source telling the tabloid she made a conscious decision to keep her personal life private.

-During an interview with The Times, Mr Edwards credited his wife for helping him on his fitness journey after she pointed out that he had gained weight following the death of his father in 2010.
+During an interview with The Times, Mr Edwards credited his wife for helping him with his fitness after she pointed out he had gained weight following the death of his father in 2010.

+After Ms Flind released her statement on Wednesday, her current and former colleagues praised her as a talented, hard-working, and “thoroughly decent and good person”.

+Robert Peston called Ms Flind the”kindest, most decent woman “ in a statement during Wednesday’s episode of his programme Peston.

 What has his wife said?

-In a statement released to the PA Agency, Mrs Flind said: “In light of the recent reporting regarding the ‘BBC Presenter’ I am making this statement on behalf of my husband Huw Edwards, after what have been five extremely difficult days for our family.
+In a statement released on Wednesday evening, Mrs Flind said: “In light of the recent reporting regarding the ‘BBC Presenter’ I am making this statement on behalf of my husband Huw Edwards, after what have been five extremely difficult days for our family.
 I am doing this primarily out of concern for his mental well-being and to protect our children.

 “Huw is suffering from serious mental health issues.
 As is well documented, he has been treated for severe depression in recent years.